upstreamFoam: an OpenFOAM-based solver for heterogeneous porous media at different scales: Numerical Formulation

 \subsubsection{Time-step limitations}

-The phases fractions are solved explicitly using the Multidimensional Universal Limiter with Explicit Solution (MULES) \cite{damian2014extended}, an OpenFOAM implementation of the Flux Corrected Transport (FCT) theory \cite{rudman1997volume}.
-Due to the explicit treatment, the time steps need to satisfy the Courant-Friedrichs-Lewy (CFL) condition \cite{courant1928partiellen}.

-Since there is no single optimal criterion always ensuring stability and efficiency \cite{franc2016benchmark}, the \textit{upstreamFoam} has two classic criteria for the time step choice: the Courant condition \cite{courant1928partiellen} and the Coats restriction \cite{coats2003impes}.
+Due to the explicit treatment, the time steps need to satisfy the Courant-Friedrichs-Lewy (CFL) condition \citep{courant1928partiellen}.
+Since there is no single optimal criterion always ensuring stability and efficiency \citep{franc2016benchmark}, the \textit{upstreamFoam} has two classic criteria for the time step choice: the Courant condition \citep{courant1928partiellen}, and the Coats restriction \citep{coats2003impes}.
 In the implemented models, the time step is adaptively adjusted such that the following limit is not exceeded:

 where $C_{\max}$ is a user-defined limit and $C$ is a restriction defined by each stability criterion according to the flow properties.

 The classic Courant number condition is given by

 where $\phi_{f}$ are the total fluxes of phase fraction $\alpha_i$ through each face $f$ of cell $j$, $m_j$ is the total number of faces of cell $j$, $V_j$ is the volume of cell $j$, and $\Delta t$ is the previous time step.